 - Parkways of the National Capital Region, 1913-1965

 - Public School Buildings of Washington, D.C., 1862-1960: The Development of Public Education in the District of Columbia, 1804-1960.

 - Public School Buildings of Washington, D.C., 1862-1960

 - Streetcar and Bus Resources of Washington, D.C., 1862-1962

 - Tenleytown in Washington, D.C.: Historic and Architectural Resources, 1770-1941

-Historic Context Statements and Studies
+Historic Context Statements/Studies, and Surveys

 Architect and Builders Biographies

 - DC Architects Directory

 - DC Architects to Know Series: Part One and Interactive Map